PlutonPingu/Html-Css-Js---2025/README.md

-school project where we were going to make a website with various predetermined things that would be included.
+School project where we were going to make a website with various predetermined things that would be included.